Licensed Practical Nurse, Care Manager

 Optum’s Pacific West region is redefining health care with a focus on health equity, affordability, quality, and convenience.
 From California, to Oregon and Washington, we are focused on helping more than 2.5 million patients live healthier lives and helping the health system work better for everyone.
 At Optum Pacific West, we care.
 We care for our team members, our patients, and our communities.
 Join our culture of caring and make a positive and lasting impact on health care for millions.

-Under the direction of a registered Nurse, this position is responsible for ensuring the continuity of care in both the inpatient and outpatient setting utilizing the appropriate resources within the parameters of established contracts and patients’ health plan benefits.
+Positions in this function is under the direction of a registered Nurse, this position is responsible for ensuring the continuity of care in both the inpatient and outpatient setting utilizing the appropriate resources within the parameters of established contracts and patients’ health plan benefits.
 Facilitates continuum of patients’ care utilizing basic nursing knowledge, experience and skills to ensure appropriate utilization of resources and patient quality outcomes.
 Performs care management functions on-site or telephonically as the need arises.
 Reports findings to the Care Management department Supervisor / Manager / Director in a timely manner.

 - Consistently exhibits behavior and communication skills that demonstrate Optum’s commitment to superior customer service, including quality, care and concern with each and every internal and external customer

 - Implements current policies and procedures set by the Care Management department